lsst-dm/obs_decam/README.md

 Description
 ===========

-This obs_decam package is for interfacing DECam with the LSST Data Management software.
+The obs_mosaic package is for interfacing data from the Mosaic II Imager at KPNO and CTIO with the LSST Data Management.
+This package is still in very preliminary stages, and should not be modified by anyone outside the Deep Lens Survey team at UC Davis.

 This package is not a part of the official LSST Data Management stack, and is hosted by the LSST project only as a courtesy to the astronomical community.